webapp-builders/groundwork/README.md

 Type `cd /vagrant`.
 This will put you in your virtual machine's **_Shared Directory_**. <br>
 (See "Understanding Shared Directories" below):

-#### If you want to use your own application (like from Hartl's www.RailsTutorial.org, for example) this is a good place to start.
+### If you want to use your own application (like from Hartl's www.RailsTutorial.org, for example) this is a good place to start.

+#### For example:
+(This is only one way to do it.
+Similar to Hartl's tutorial in Section 1.3).<br>
 Once you are in the `/vagrant` directory, you could:
+* Install Rails gem, specifying version `gem install rails -v 4.2.0.beta4`
-* Create a new directory to hold a new rails application
+* Create a new directory to hold all of your Rails applications `mkdir workspace`
+* Move into the workspace directory `cd workspace`
+* Create new Rails app, specifying version `rails _4.2.0.beta4_ new example_app`<br>
-* Run `rails new example_app`  (Hartl Section 1.3, Section 2.1, Section 3.1, etc.)
+  (Hartl Section 1.3, Section 2.1, Section 3.1, etc.)
+* A new Rails app should have run "bundle install" automatically, but if it did not run `bundle install`
+* Move into your new application directory `cd example_app`
+* Run the rails server.
+Running the rails server **_in Vagrant_** needs additional parameters (go to STEP TEN).

-Once new application setup is complete, you may  **skip to STEP TEN** to launch a rails server.
+While **in Vagrant**, once new application setup is complete, you may  **skip to STEP TEN** to launch the rails server.

 ---------------------------------